hkmix/jzwiki.vim/README.md

 # jzwiki

-jzwiki is a simple and opinionated help.vim-based "wiki" system for my personal rapid documentation use.Feel free to hack it up to suit your own needs.
+jzwiki is a simple and opinionated help.vim-based "wiki" system for my personal rapid documentation use.
+Feel free to hack it up to suit your own needs.

 ## Usage